 When this feature is selected the driver's heated seat and heated steering wheel will automatically turn ON when temperatures are below 40° F (4.4° C).
 When temperatures are above 80° F (26.7° C) the driver vented seat will turn ON.
-To make your selection, press the "Auto Heated Seats" button on the touchscreen, then select either "Off," "Remote Start" or "All Starts" until a check-mark appears next to setting, showing that setting has been selected.
-Press the back arrow button on the touchscreen to return to the previous menu.
+To make your selection, press the "Auto Heated" Seats" button on the touchscreen, then select either "Off," "Remote Start" or "All Starts".